ibm-cloud-architecture/refarch-cloud-data-analytics/PreWork.md

 12. **Select** the "X" in the top right corner to close the verification message.

-> Your have completed the pre-requisite steps.
-You can now begin completing the labs.
-Please proceed to the Data Enginner lab first to begin preparing your data.
+> You have completed the pre-requisite steps.
+You can now begin completing the lab/demo.